Astronomy on Tap

 We meet one Monday a month at Der Wolfskopf, a German beer bar in Old Town Pasadena.
 Each event consists of two 10-15 minute talks on some aspect of astronomy/astrophysics with broad appeal.
 In the intermission between talks, the scientists present roam around the bar, interacting with members of the public, and answering questions.
 Additionally, there is an astronomy quiz ongoing throughout on the screens, with cool astrophysics and NASA prizes for those interested.
 Our host bar, Der Wolfskopf offers attendees special Astronomy on Tap happy hour prices on a variety of food and drink items throughout our event.

 Overall, these events last about two hours, but feel free to come and go as you please.
 Doors open three hours before our starting time, so if you want a good seat, we recommend getting there a little early.
 No reservations are necessary, you can just show up.
-Unfortunately, because this is a bar, only 21 and older are allowed to attend.
+Despite this being held at a bar, the management has given us the OK for minors to attend.